melezhik/Sparrow6/documentation/development.md

 # Set hook output

-By default an output from hook script is suppresed and does not appear in STDOUT.
+By default an output from hook script is suppressed and does not appear in STDOUT.

 To _generate_ hook's output use `set_stdout` function: